MicrosoftDocs/learn/learn-pr/azure/introduction-to-azure-red-hat-openshift/includes/4-when-to-use-azure-red-hat-openshift.md

 One of the standout features of Azure Red Hat OpenShift is its seamless upgrade process for both clusters and operators:

-- ARO ensures that upgrades do not cause version incompatibility with any operator tool, eliminating a common pain point for Kubernetes users.
+- Azure Red Hat Openshift (ARO) ensures that upgrades do not cause version incompatibility with any operator tool, eliminating a common pain point for Kubernetes users.
 - This reliability and consistency provide a huge relief for teams managing applications, enabling smooth transitions to newer versions without disruption.
 - Organizations benefit from staying up-to-date with the latest features and security updates while maintaining stability in their environments.